montehurd/docker-ddd-graphs/README.md

-This repository was made to as a proof of concept of the article [Flask Debugging in VS Code with Hot-Reload 🔥](https://blog.theodo.com/2020/05/debug-flask-vscode/).
+Based on repo from [Flask Debugging in VS Code with Hot-Reload 🔥](https://blog.theodo.com/2020/05/debug-flask-vscode/).

-Reading the article is strongly recommended 😉.

 ## 🔧 Prerequisites